 - a.
-If your ophthalmic surgeon recommends a different type of surgery than the one you have scheduled (for example LVC instead of PIOL), there may be an extra cost for this. - b.
+If your ophthalmic surgeon recommends a different type of surgery than the one you have scheduled (for example a multifocal lens instead of a monofocal lens), there may be an extra cost for this. - b.
 It is your choice whether to go ahead with the different type of surgery that has been recommended.
 If you decide to go ahead you will have to pay the extra cost before the surgery can go ahead.
 If you decide not to have the different type of surgery, you can cancel your surgery and will receive a refund of any money you have paid, in line with the refund policy set out in detail below. - c.
 If you change the date of your surgery within 21 days of your planned surgery, you will have to pay a charge of £150 per eye.
-If you change the date of your surgery more than 21 days before the planned surgery, there will be no charge for this.
+If you change the date of your surgery more than 21 days before your planned surgery, there will be no charge for this.